Apfelsafft/m5dial/README.md

 ESPhome YAML files to use your M5 dial device.

-I was really really happy when SmartWomo group User "Markus Gebert Deutschlad" sponsored me a M5 dial that I can tinker with.
+I was really really happy when [Smart Womo HA](https://t.me/smartwomoha) group User "Markus Gebert Deutschlad" sponsored me a M5 dial that I can tinker with.
 It is meant to use this device in my camper to control all the smart things that I built in.
-Most with help of the great Womolin group users.
+Most with help of the great [Womo_LIN](https://t.me/womo_lin) group users.
 It will control all the lights (using my self-developed smart [8channel](https://github.com/Apfelsafft/WomoLight) or 2channel control module) and my Truma Combi heater.
 All using ESPhome that will connect to my Home Assistant (HA) instance running in my camper.

 Based on work of Squall290586 & dgaust and heavily modified to suit my needs, like refactoring to use packages.
 Please see this thread, where I took copied the initial yamls from - with pride ;-)